nolanlawson/css-talk-2022/markdown.md

 Keep in mind that browsers may implement multiple different optimizations for CSS containment, or none at all.
 The spec doesn't require that a browser implement any optimizations – only that the observable effects of containment apply.
 Also note that this is just one benchmark, and you may see different results in your own page.

+(Also note that I tested in Firefox Nightly, and they seem to have the same perf optimization as Chrome now.)

 ---